mcgilldinglab/DENetwork/README.md

     The .sif and .noa file can be imported into Cytoscape to view the final signaling/regulatory network.
 The genes in the .txt files can be used for GO term enrichment and pathway analyses.

 * 'figures/influenza' contains the following folders:
-    * 'path_scores_distribution' folder containing distribution plots of the path scores
+    * 'path_scores_distribution' contains distribution plots of the path scores
-    * 'S_Q' folder containing S(Q) and score penalty plots
+    * 'S_Q' contains S(Q) and score penalty plots

     Figure names without a number at the end were plotted when finding a local optimal solution, and those with a number at the end were plotted when finding the (near) optimal solution.